mit-cml/appinventor-sources/docs/components/connectivity/activitystarter.md

 ### ActivityCanceled

-<div block-type = "component_event" component-selector = "ActivityStarter" event-selector = "ActivityCanceled" event-params = "" id = "activitystarter-activitycanceled"></div>
+<div block-type = "component_event" component-selector = "ActivityStarter" event-selector = "ActivityCanceled" id = "activitystarter-activitycanceled"></div>

 Event raised if this ActivityStarter returns because the activity was canceled.

 ### ActivityError

-<div block-type = "component_event" component-selector = "ActivityStarter" event-selector = "ActivityError" event-params = "message" id = "activitystarter-activityerror"></div>
+<div block-type = "component_event" component-selector = "ActivityStarter" event-selector = "ActivityError" id = "activitystarter-activityerror"></div>

 The ActivityError event is no longer used.
 Please use the Screen.ErrorOccurred event instead.